LottieRugg/portfolio/README.md

-# portfolio
+# Portfolio
-A website and portfolio for Lottie Rugg
+A website and portfolio for Lottie Rugg-Easey, using HTML, SASS and JS.